andersonlribeiro/challenge/README.md

 ```

 Source code of the application has to be delivered in form of
-a private git repository to witch you should have or will receive
+a private git repository to which you should have or will receive
 access shortly.

 The code should be covered with tests.